twitter-archive/unishark/README.md

     unittest.main(testRunner=unishark.BufferedTestRunner([reporter]))
 ```

-<code>unishark.BufferedTestRunner</code> buffers <code>sys.stdout</code> and <code>sys.stderr</code> output (including exceptions information) during the running of a test case, and writes all buffered output to report files at the end of the tests.
+<code>unishark.BufferedTestRunner</code> can buffer logging stream during the running of a test case, and writes all buffered output to report files at the end of the tests.
 To let unishark capture the logging stream and write logs into reports, simply redirect the logging stream to <code>unishark.out</code>, e.g.,
 ```python
 formatter = logging.Formatter('%(levelname)s: %(message)s')
 handler = logging.StreamHandler(stream=unishark.out)